 If you have only the Vision cameras on your assets — and not an LMU (location messaging unit) as well — only the second half of the infractions will apply to your drivers.
 If you have both LMUs and cameras, you will need to balance all the types of violations in your scoring.

 • Collision Warning: The vehicle has likely been involved in an accident, such as a front collision, or the driver's actions may soon result in a crash, such as tailgating.
+This infraction is applied to a driver's score if they trigger any of the following events: Rollover Detection, High-G Event, Potential Crash, Tailgating, and Forward Collision Warning.

 5. Select the first safety violation percentage you want to modify and type your new value over it.